sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 For more information about reference marks, see [Display chart reference marks.](https://help.sigmacomputing.com/docs/display-chart-reference-marks)

+### Custom sort null values in pivot tables
+Specify the sort order of null values in a pivot row or pivot column using custom sort.
+Choose from the default option, which mimics your data warehouse sort order for null values, listing all null values first, or listing all null values last.

+For more information, see [Customize the sort order of data elements.](https://help.sigmacomputing.com/docs/configure-custom-sort)

+### Customize element styles in a workbook layout (Beta)
+You can now customize the styling of data elements such as tables, input tables, visualizations, and UI elements.

+This provides users a great deal of flexibility to make their work visually appealing, which helps with end-user adoption.

+Add or remove padding, change the corner style, add a border, and change the text alignment for text elements.

+Set default styles in an organization theme, customize styles for an entire workbook in the workbook settings, or style individual elements.

+For more information, see [Customize element background and styles](https://help.sigmacomputing.com/docs/customize-element-background-and-styles) and [Workbook settings overview.](https://help.sigmacomputing.com/docs/workbook-settings-overview)

 ### Customizable page tab color
 You can now customize the color of individual page tabs for added clarity and organization in workbooks.